MELISSA BLOCK, Host:

 BELLAMY PAILTHORP: Death and the human desire for remembrance are the constants that have kept Dave Quiring's company, Quiring Monuments, going for three generations now.
 He's part grief counselor, part artisan, part editor.

-Mr. DAVE QUIRING (Owner, Quiring Monuments): My job is to help people tell a story in stone, generally.
+DAVE QUIRING: My job is to help people tell a story in stone, generally.

 PAILTHORP: That was my iPhone beeping, and we're slowly checking information into my phone.